 That is why it is always recommended to look at long term charts.
 The Dow Jones Industrials is no exception, its long term chart shows a different picture than the shorter term charts.
 The longer time frame reveals much more than the short term time frames.
 Especially the Dow Jones long term chart on 20 years has some great insights for investors.

-Dow Jones long term chart on 20 years
+Dow Jones long term chart on more than 20 years

 The general perception and feeling is that 2007 was a long term top for stock markets.
 While that is true, from a secular perspective, on a very long term chart, we observe a sideways pattern.
 Moreover, on the chart below we see a textbook ABCD pattern.
 What does that mean to investors?